Journey-han/Journey-han/README.md

 ### Hi there 👋

-🌱 I’m currently learning web-devlepment. </br>
+🌱 I’m currently learning web-development. </br>
 Try to fast learn, prefer to keep learning and continue challenging myself. </br>
 I like to develop expertise in several areas throughout my life and career. </br>